Violence against men: Domestic violence

 Female and male perpetrators of domestic violence tend to commit different types of acts of violence.
 For example, women are more likely to throw or hit with objects, kick, bite, or punch, while men are more likely to choke or strangle.
-While females do assault males, males are far more frequently perpetrators and are significantly more likely to injure, harm or kill their partners.
-Men are less likely to be murdered by an intimate partner than women.
-In the United States, in 2005, 329 men were killed by their intimate partners, compared to 1181 women.
+The CDC's National Intimate Partner and Sexual Violence Survey during 2016-2017 found that in the United States, 42.3% of men and 42.0% of women reported having experienced physical violence by an intimate partner in their lifetime.
+For severe violence, 24.6% of men and 32.5% of women reported lifetime exposure.
+In the United States, in 2021, approximately 1079 men were killed by their intimate partners, compared to approximately 1690 women.

-During the lockdowns and stay in place orders that were enacted to help contain the spread of COVID-19 many nations saw drastic increases in the instances of domestic violence in the homes.
-This rise of domestic violence occurred globally, with an estimated 16-40% increase in calls from men to domestic violence support services.
-At the same time, women remained the most common victims of violence.

-Men who are victims of domestic violence are at times reluctant to report it or to seek help.
+Men who are victims of domestic violence are often reluctant to report it or to seek help.
 Shamita Das Dasgupta and Erin Pizzey are among those who argue that, as with other forms of violence against men, intimate partner violence is generally less recognized in society when the victims are men.
 Domestic violence accusations by males against females are often trivialized or belittled by police.
 Research since the 1990s has identified issues of perceived and actual bias when police are involved, with the male victim being negated even while injured.
 Many people, both male and female, are hesitant to report domestic violence, for example, 1.9 million people aged 16–59 told the Crime Survey for England and Wales (year ending March 2017) that they were victims of domestic violence and 79% did not report their partner or ex-partner.
 Of the 1.9 million, approximately 713,000 were male, while 1.2 million were female.

+Emmanuel Rowlands' research sheds light on domestic violence against men in intimate relationships.
+He found that cultural and masculine expectations often hide male victims' experiences.
+In Johannesburg, South Africa, male victims of domestic violence are often overlooked or dismissed in gender-based violence studies.
+He discusses how societal expectations and the lack of recognition or support for male victims contribute to a culture of silence around male domestic abuse.